matthew-brett/nb2plots/doc/markdown_base.rst

     markdown_http_base = 'https://matthew-brett.github.io/nb2plots'

-Have a look at the generated Python code and Notebook code for this pages, via the links below.
+Have a look at the generated Python code and Notebook code for this page, via the links below.
 You should see that the Markdown links resolve to the HTTP pages at https://matthew-brett.github.io/nb2plots.